rust-lang/cargo/src/doc/src/reference/unstable.md

 Support for including extra configuration files via the `include` config key has been stabilized in 1.93.0.
 See the [`include` config documentation](config.md#include) for more.

+## pubtime

+The `pubtime` index field  has been stabilized in Rust 1.94.0.